UFAL-DSG/alex/README.rst

   morphologically rich languages
 - TTS using ``flite``, ``VoiceRSS`` and ``SpeechTech``
 - evaluation of dialogue systems using Amazon Mechanical Turk crowdsourcing platform
-- transcription and semantic annotation of collected audio using Crowdflower crowdsourcing platform
 - building acoustic models using the HTK and KALDI
 - example dialogue domains:

   - PTIcs: :doc:`alex.applications.PublicTransportInfoCS.README`

+Features implemented in different repositories:

+- transcription and semantic annotation of collected phone calls using the Crowdflower crowdsourcing platform

 Missing features: